MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 **Assignment:**

+- Do:
+  - Your documentation post for project 2.
+Use homework form to submit.

 #### April 2: Presentations: Project 2

 *They get more time to present this week, we expect it to be better and far more refined.*